-Shelley Duncan is a Postdoctoral Research Fellow (PhD) within the sport, health and wellbeing research and innovation hub.
-Her area of expertise is within the field of cognitive neuroscience, specifically in the use of electroencephalography to evaluate the relationship between electrical activity of the brain and behaviour.
-Shelley’s PhD was completed at Victoria University, Melbourne, Australia.
-It involved the evaluation of the influence of acute bouts of exercise (aerobic and resistance) on cognitive function, including both behavioural (task completion time) and electrophysiological (EEG) patterns of activity during the performance of a locomotive dual-task paradigm.
+Shelley is a research fellow (PhD) within the Faculty of Sport, Health and Social Sciences Her area of expertise is within the field of cognitive neuroscience, specifically in the use of electroencephalography to evaluate the relationship between electrical activity of the brain and behaviour.
+Shelley’s PhD was completed at Victoria University, Melbourne, Australia, which involved the evaluation of the influence of acute bouts of exercise (aerobic and resistance) on cognitive function, including both behavioural (task completion time) and electro-cortical patterns of activity during the performance of a locomotive dual-task paradigm.

-Shelley’s key areas of interest are the development of research paradigms that will enable the evaluation of cognitive function in a more real world context, specifically within the area of human spatial navigation, and the assessment of the influence of exercise interventions upon cognitive function.
+Shelley’s key areas of interest are the development of research paradigms that will enable the evaluation of cognitive function in a more real world context, specifically within the area of human spatial navigation across the lifespan, and the assessment of the influence of exercise interventions upon cognitive function.